The Brave (film)

-The Brave is a 1997 American independent neo-western film adapted from the Gregory Mcdonald novel of the same title.
+The Brave is a 1997 American independent neo-western film adapted from the Gregory McDonald novel of the same title.
 It was directed and co-written by Johnny Depp.
 The cast includes Depp and Marlon Brando.

 This film was Depp's directorial debut.
 He co-wrote the screenplay with his brother.
-The film was first shown at the 1997 Cannes Film Festival where it received generally negative reviews.
-The film was released in theaters and on DVD internationally, but not in the United States.
+The film was first shown at the 1997 Cannes Film Festival where it received negative reviews from the US alone, and received 2 nominations in general.
+The film was released in theaters and on DVD internationally, but not in the United States, as Depp did not want to release it to a general public that criticized it.

 Plot

 A Native American man named Raphael lives with his wife and two children in a remote community, near a garbage dump.
 He sells whatever he can to make a living.
 Raphael, seeing the hopelessness of his situation and his inability to provide for his family, agrees to star in a snuff film for a large sum of money that he hopes will give his family a chance for a better life.

 Having been given part of the money in advance, Raphael is given a week to live and then return to be tortured and killed in front of the camera.
 Over the course of his final week of his life Raphael changes his relationship with his wife and children and faces his own personal anguish with his fate.